How to Record Flute

 Recording flute with other instruments

 When the flute plays alongside guitar, piano, or voice, isolation matters.
 Use a directional (cardioid) mic and position it to reject the loudest competing source, or record parts separately when you can.
+The same principles apply whenever you record a full band at home.
 For layered ensemble flute, a single clean mic per take builds up nicely.

 Mixing tips for flute